MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 ## Limitations

-- The PREDICT function is currently supported for a limited set of ML model flavors, including PyTorch, Sklearn, Spark, TensorFlow, ONNX, XGBoost, LightGBM, CatBoost, Statsmodels, Prophet, and Keras.
+- The PREDICT function is currently supported for a limited set of ML model flavors, including:
+    - PyTorch
+    - Sklearn
+    - Spark
+    - TensorFlow
+    - ONNX
+    - XGBoost
+    - LightGBM
+    - CatBoost
+    - Statsmodels
+    - Prophet
+    - Keras
 - PREDICT ***requires*** ML models to be saved in the MLflow format with their signatures populated.
 - PREDICT ***does not*** support ML models with multi-tensor inputs or outputs.

 ## Call PREDICT from a notebook

 PREDICT supports MLflow-packaged models in the [!INCLUDE [product-name](../includes/product-name.md)] registry.
-If you've already trained and registered an ML model in your workspace, you can skip to Step 2 below.
-If not, Step 1 provides sample code to guide you through training a sample logistic regression model.
+If you've already trained and registered an ML model in your workspace, you can skip to step 2.
+If not, step 1 provides sample code to guide you through training a sample logistic regression model.
 You can use this model to generate batch predictions at the end of the procedure.

 1. **Train an ML model and register it with MLflow**.
 The following sample code uses the MLflow API to create a machine learning experiment and start an MLflow run for a scikit-learn logistic regression model.
 The model version is then stored and registered in the [!INCLUDE [product-name](../includes/product-name.md)] registry.
 See [how to train ML models with scikit-learn](train-models-scikit-learn.md) to learn more about training models and tracking experiments of your own.

     ```Python
     import mlflow